MacGesture/MacGesture/README.md

 - Global mouse gesture recognition

-- Filter app by their bundle name (as a consequence, the apps without bundle identifiers are skipped and filtering by process name is on the roadmap)
+- Filter app by their bundle name (as a consequence, the apps without bundle identifiers are skipped and filtering by process name is on the road map)

 - Configure and send shortcut by gesture